Smart City Logistics solutions with micro-hubs and micro-fulfillment logistics centers – Image: Xpert.Digital / metamorworks|Shutterstock.com

 Micro-fulfillment logistics refers to an innovative method of order fulfillment and delivery of goods in e-commerce that uses small, localized storage and processing units.
 The goal of the micro-fulfillment approach is to enable quick and efficient fulfillment of online orders, especially in urban areas where space is limited.

-Micro-Fulfillment Logistics offers several advantages:
+Micro-fulfillment logistics offers several advantages:

 1. Faster delivery times